nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useReducerHistory.md

 # useReducerHistory
 Custom useReducer that tracks and allows to use previous values.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/state/useReducerHistory)

 ## Usage